ultral/ultral.github.io/it/ansible-testing-en.md

 ### Put complex logic into modules & plugins

-Ansible nature is declarative approach & YAML.
+Ansible nature is a declarative approach & YAML.
 It is extremely hard to use standard developers patterns as is because there is no syntax sugar for that.
-If you want implement complex not straight logic in a playbook usually it will be ugly.
+If you want to implement complex not straight logic in a playbook usually it will be ugly.
 Fortunately, you can customize ansible via creating your own modules & plugins.

 ### Summarize Tips & Tricks

 1. Avoid global variables.
 2. Prefix role variables.
-3. Use loop control variable.
+3. Use the loop control variable.
 4. Check input variables.
-5. Avoid hashes dictionaries, use flat structure.
+5. Avoid hashes dictionaries, use a flat structure.
 6. Create idempotent playbooks & roles.
 7. Avoid using command shell modules.
 8. Test your roles via molecule.